How Long to Cook a Hot Pocket (Updated 2023)

 In many American households, Hot Pockets have become synonymous with a delicious snack or even a light meal.
 They have become staples in the freezer section, with countless 90s kids having fond memories of eating them throughout their childhoods.

-Coming in a variety of flavors, these handy sandwiches of sorts have no doubt cemented themselves as a classic icon.
+Coming in a variety of flavors, these handy sandwiches of sorts have no doubt cemented themselves as classic icon.

 From savory and cheesy pizza flavors to a healthier chicken, broccoli, and cheddar combination, you can find something for everyone.